Home

 His Marriage, Religious Duties, and Professorship

 On 24 January, 1615, Wilhelm wed Sabine Mack from Kircheim.
-They were to have 9 children, but (as it was common in these times), only 4 will survive by 1632: Ursula Margaretha (born 03.03.1618), Judith (b.
+They were to have 9 children, but (as it was common in these times), only 4 survived by 1632: Ursula Margaretha (born 03.03.1618), Judith (b.
 27.09.1620), Theophil (b.
 3.11.1625) and Sabina (b.
 1628).

 Schickard served as a deacon till the summer of 1619.
 His duties at church left him plenty of time for his studies.
 He continued his work on ancient languages, and translations, and wrote several treatises.
 For example, in 1615 he sent Michael Maestlin an extensive manuscript on optics.
 During this time he developed also his artistic skills, creating several portraits and astronomical tools, and had even a copper press.

-In August, 1619, he was appointed as a professor of Hebrew at the University of Tübingen, recommended by Herzog Friedrich of Württemberg.
+In August 1619, he was appointed as a professor of Hebrew at the University of Tübingen, recommended by Herzog Friedrich of Württemberg.
 The young professor created his own method for presenting material and also taught other ancient languages.
 Schickard also learned Arabic and Turkish.
 His Horolgium Hebraeum, a textbook for learning Hebrew in 24 hourly lessons, went through countless editions during the next 2 centuries.
-Actually Schickard was a remarkable polyglot.
-Besides German, Latin, Arabic, Turkish, and some ancient languages like Hebrew, Aramaic, Chaldean and Syriac, he knew also French, Dutch, etc.
+Actually, Schickard was a remarkable polyglot.
+Besides German, Latin, Arabic, Turkish, and some ancient languages like Hebrew, Aramaic, Chaldean, and Syriac, he knew also French, Dutch, etc.

 Research and Teaching Methods